Teneriffe, Queensland

 Teneriffe was once an important wool trading hub and was the location of Australia's largest submarine base in World War II.
 The suburb was absorbed into Newstead in 1975, but re-established as a separate suburb in 2010.

-Teneriffe has a generally young and high income demographic, and is one of Brisbane's most expensive suburbs with a median house price in 2017 of over A$2 million.
+In 2016, Teneriffe had a generally young and high-income demographic, and in 2018 was one of Brisbane's most expensive suburbs with a median house price in 2017 of over A$2 million.
 Residents have access to a riverside lifestyle, restaurants and extensive amenities.

 Toponymy

 One of the first European landowners in the area was James Gibbon.
 He purchased 48 hectares of land between Newstead and New Farm and named the property Teneriffe because it reminded him of Mount Teide in Tenerife, Canary Islands.
 Gibbon built Teneriffe House in 1865.
 The single storey building still stands today on what is known as Teneriffe Hill.

 Geography

 The Brisbane River forms the eastern boundary of the suburb. lt borders Newstead to the north, Fortitude Valley to the west, and New Farm to the south.

 Teneriffe Hill rises to 45 m in the centre of the locality (27.4569°S 153.0469°E).